-For a versatile garage heater, the NewAir G73 Electric Garage Heater is a great choice.
+For being versatile, the NewAir G73 is a great choice.
 It has a carry handle so that it can be transported with ease, but if you’d rather use it as a fixed heater, then you can choose to either mount it on the wall or the ceiling.

 You can comfortably heat up to 500 square feet with this heater, which is adequate for most garage sizes.
 If you have a particularly large garage, it might be a good idea to purchase two.